How will Brexit affect universities and students?

 - Applying and studying in the UK

 EU students arriving in the UK after 1 January 2021 will be required to pay an Immigration Health Surcharge.
-Postgraduate students who bring their family (spouse/partner and children under the age of 18), will also need to pay this for each of their dependents.
+Postgraduate students who bring their family (spouse/partner and children under the age of 18), will need to pay this for each of their dependents.
 EU students who were living in the UK by 31 December 2020 should apply to the EU Settlement Scheme to have continued access to the NHS.

-Instead, from September 2021, the UK’s new Turing scheme will offer students the opportunity for international exchanges or placements, with a particular emphasis on widening participation.
+Instead, from September 2021 the UK’s new Turing scheme will offer students the opportunity for international exchanges or placements, with a particular emphasis on widening participation.
 UK organisations are being invited to bid into the Turing scheme from early 2021.